Personal Injury & Wrongful Death in Monroe, GA

 Personal Injury cases may be based upon injuries resulting from auto accidents, slip and fall accidents, or premises liability accidents (dangerous conditions that a property owner fails to address despite knowing of such).
 A personal injury lawsuit is a civil action filed by a private individual against a corporation, government agency, business, or another private individual.
 Often there are separate criminal cases related to the incident, especially those involving automobile accidents where citations have been written.
 Those are separate cases that are handled by the local prosecutor, but their outcome may have an impact on the personal injury lawsuit.
 In some cases though, personal injury disputes are settled informally among those involved in the suit, their lawyers, and insurance companies.

-When do I need a Personal Injury Attorney?
+When do I need a Personal Injury Attorney in Monroe, GA?

 While there is no requirement that you hire legal representation, a seasoned personal injury attorney understands the ins and outs of settlement negotiations, is often better prepared to interact with insurance companies, knows the pre-trial process, and the best way to proceed to trial to fight for the compensation you deserve.